 The moratorium is intended to give a company in financial difficulty a time period during which creditors will be unable to enforce debts, so that it can avoid going out of business immediately, and action can be taken to secure its long-term survival.
 The restructuring plan provides an opportunity for financially-distressed companies to work with creditors to restructure their debts.

-Finally, companies are supported through a rescue process by the introduction of new rules to prevent suppliers terminating contracts solely by virtue of a company entering an insolvency process.
-Further details on the law changes can be found here.
+Finally, companies are supported through a rescue process by the introduction of new rules to prevent suppliers from terminating contracts solely by virtue of a company entering an insolvency process.
+Further details can be found on the government website here.

 Steps to take